 The New Programme Proposal Form should be completed online using the online Programme Approval and Management (PAM) system which can be accessed by logging into the Intranet and selecting Academic Records > Courses > PAM.
 You will be able to access help and guidance in the PAM system for the completion of each section in the ‘information’ boxes on the left of the screen, accessed via the question marks in each section.
 A user guide to PAM is available.
 When completing the form, please ensure that you provide all information in full and complete every section required.
 Forms should be complete.
 Academic Quality Services will provide support and guidance to individuals or teams developing new programmes.
 Please contact email@example.com for more information.

 How do I Submit a new Programme Proposal for Consideration?

-Once you have completed the online New Programme Proposal Form you should submit this for review by the relevant Board of Studies and your College/School Learning and Teaching/Postgraduate Research Committee through the Programme Approval and Management system.
+Once you have completed the online New Programme Proposal Form you should submit this for review by the relevant Board of Studies and your Faculty/School Learning and Teaching/Postgraduate Research Committee through the Programme Approval and Management system.
 Once approved, new proposals should be submitted to the Programme Management Board.